 We remain focused on the development of apabetalone and on securing the necessary financing and/or partnerships to drive that development.
-Our clinical development efforts this year will concentrate primarily on our two highest priority indications: high-risk CVD and PCC.
-BETonMACE2, our planned Phase 3, registration-enabling trial of apabetalone in patients with T2DM, recent-ACS and low high-density lipoprotein cholesterol ("HDL-C"), is expected to begin in 2024, with planning and approvals progressing this year.
-A Phase 2/3 clinical study of apabetalone for PCC is currently being planned, and a revised trial protocol is being submitted to the FDA.
-The start-up of both trials is pending all necessary regulatory approvals and securing financing.
-We are in active discussions with multiple parties regarding funding.
+Our clinical development efforts in 2024 and beyond are expected to concentrate primarily on our two highest priority indications: high-risk CVD and PCC.
+BETonMACE2, our planned Phase 3, registration-enabling trial of apabetalone in patients with T2DM, recent-ACS and low high-density lipoprotein cholesterol ("HDL-C"), is expected to begin in 2024.
+As well, a Phase 2/3 clinical study of apabetalone for PCC isalso planned for 2024.
+The start-up of both trials, pending all necessary regulatory approvals and securing financing, would represent critical steps forward for apabetalone's clinical development.